 Today’s competitive job market demands a new method of recruiting.
-Hiring managers have to be able to look beyond a resume and experience-based questions to really gauge a candidate’s character and see whether they truly embody qualities consistent with the company’s culture.
+Hiring managers have to be able to look beyond a resume and experience-based questions to gauge a candidate’s character and see whether they truly embody qualities consistent with the company’s culture.

 There are a lot of things to account for when interviewing candidates.
-First and foremost, people are usually nervous meeting face-to-face.
+First and foremost, people are usually nervous about meeting face-to-face.
 In a hopeful employee’s mind, this is a “make it or break it” deal, and while some people will be putting their absolute best foot forward, others may find themselves tongue-tied and unable to truly demonstrate their value to you.

 It’s your job to ensure that the company hires someone who isn’t just qualified to perform the job but also enhances office culture.
 You don’t want someone who will simply show up, work and leave.
 You need an employee who leaves an impression on their coworkers and truly contributes something unique to the workplace.

-These 5 behavior-based interview questions lay an excellent framework for discerning a candidate’s strengths, weaknesses and strongest personality traits.
+These 5 behaviour-based interview questions lay an excellent framework for discerning a candidate’s strengths, weaknesses and strongest personality traits.
 Even the most nervous prospect will have the opportunity to showcase their potential by responding to these questions.

 It’s not uncommon to ask employees about how they’ve handled conflict in the past, but this question goes a step further by asking the candidate to recount a specific experience and describe specific measures they took to resolve a problem.
-The first factor you’ll want to consider when evaluating a candidate’s response is how they describe the coworker in-question.
+The first factor you’ll want to consider when evaluating a candidate’s response is how they describe the coworker in question.

 Rather than speak in a derogatory tone or insult their past coworker, a good candidate will list the characteristics or actions the coworker took that displeased them.
 They will focus more on the problem and how they resolved it rather than how someone else caused it.

-The ideal answer will demonstrate a candidate’s ability to maintain composure and come up with solutions to problems in unfavorable conditions.
+The ideal answer will demonstrate a candidate’s ability to maintain composure and come up with solutions to problems in unfavourable conditions.
 You will also be able to tell whether this person is more likely to seek out results in any situation rather than cast blame and ignore responsibility.

 Communication is key, especially when you don’t see eye-to-eye with someone you have to work with.
 Whether it’s a customer, client or coworker, the ability to empathize and adjust social approaches is important in the workplace.